charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 juju status | grep ^kubernetes-worker/ | awk '{print $1}' | tr -d '*' | xargs -n1 -I '{}' juju run-action {} resume --wait
 ```
 Cleanup

-If you deployed temporary workers to avoid down time, you can now pause them to force all pods to migrate back to your “real” workers, then remove the temporary workers.
+You can now pause the temporary workers to force all pods to migrate back
+to your “real” workers, then remove the temporary workers.

 ```bash
 juju status | grep ^kubernetes-worker-temp/ | awk '{print $1}' | tr -d '*' | xargs -n1 -I '{}' juju run-action {} pause --wait

 juju remove-application kubernetes-worker-temp
 ```

-Mixing Containerd and Docker
+#### Mixing Containerd and Docker
-TODO

-Once you have a Containerd backed CDK running, you can add Docker backed workers like so:
+Once you have a Containerd backed CDK running, you can add Docker backed
+workers like so:

 ```bash
 juju deploy cs:~containers/kubernetes-worker kubernetes-worker-docker juju deploy docker juju relate docker kubernetes-worker-docker
 ```

 <a  id="1.14"> </a>